Pretz/blog/2016-01-29-swift-codegen.md

 }
 ```

 Now this is getting somewhere. `Segue` is an enum defined as an internal class on the current view controller, so _only segues this view controller supports are present_.
-That means if I change the class of the view controller in the storyboard, this code will _rightfully_ break.
+That means if I change the class of the view controller in the storyboard, this code will rightfully break.
 Also, Xcode's code completion only offers me segues defined on this view controller in the storyboard.
 No `default:` clause is needed on the switch for the same reason.
 There's a guard here because `segue.selection()` returns an optional, but that seems a small price to pay for the compiler knowing about the possible segues.

 ## R.swift

-At first `R.swift` didn't look like it had as strong type support., but it has just about the same number of stars on github as `SwiftGen` and I liked using the `R` system when I did Android development.
+At first `R.swift` didn't look like it had as strong type support as the other two.
+It has just about the same number of stars on github as `SwiftGen` and I liked using the `R` system when I did Android development, so I gave it a shot.

 ```swift
 @IBAction func rButtonPressed(sender: AnyObject) {